-C.2 LANGUAGE DATA
+C.2 Language data

 Dataset overview.
-The Civil Comments dataset (Borkan et al., 2019) and the Amazon review dataset (Ni et al., 2019) are used for our language application.
+The Civil Comments dataset [17] and the Amazon review dataset [18] are used for our language application.
 The Civil Comments dataset targets predicting the toxicity of up to 2 million public comments and it additionally contains annotations of demographic categories including gender, race, and religion of the authors of each comment.
 The Amazon review dataset is used for sentiment classification where there is a distribution shift between the subpopulations of reviewers.
-These datasets are part of the WILDS (Koh et al., 2021) distribution shift benchmarks and they are used to benchmark subpopulation shift.
+These datasets are part of the WILDS [33] distribution shift benchmarks and they are used to benchmark subpopulation shift.
 Subpopulation shift occurs when the proportions of samples from different demographic categories changes between the source and target.

 Distribution shift, sub-population and featurization setup.
-For the Civil Comments dataset, we build a distribution shift setting by splitting it into toxic and non-toxic text as the source and target respectively as done by (Kulinski & Inouye, 2023).
+For the Civil Comments dataset, we build a distribution shift setting by splitting it into toxic and non-toxic text as the source and target respectively as done by [8].
 After balancing the size of this split, there are 4,437 samples in each of the source and target.
 The groups are defined by samples with and without the "female" demographic feature.
 For the Amazon review dataset, we use the default split from the WILDS benchmark which splits the data into two sets of reviews with reviews from different reviewers between the two sets, and we define two groups based on the year the review was written.
 After balancing the size of the source and target, there are 4,910 samples in each.